jlinclabs/stampede/SPEC.md

 The steps to run the network are as follows:

 1. Clients hash their events and request for that hash to be stamped
-1. New stamp requests are broadcast to all nodes.
+1. New stamp requests are broadcast to all nodes
-1. Each node collects new events into a block.
+1. Each node collects new events into a block
 1. Each node works to form the next block in exchange for CLOCK
-1. When a node finalizes a block, it broadcasts it to all nodes.
+1. When a node finalizes a block, it broadcasts it to all nodes
-1. Nodes accept the block only if all blocks are a valid sequence of signed hashes and their included timestamp is close enough to the local system time.
+1. Nodes accept the block only if all blocks are a valid sequence of signed hashes and their included timestamp is close enough to the local system time

 Nodes always consider the longest chain to be the correct one and will keep working on extending it.
 If two nodes broadcast different versions of the next block simultaneously, some nodes may receive one or the other first.
 In that case, they work on the first one they received, but save the other branch in case it becomes longer.
 The tie will be broken when the next block or signed events is written and one branch becomes longer; the nodes that were working on the other branch will then switch to the longer one.